Mesisos/HardbackServer/README.md

 ### Request
 ```
 {
+  // Optional game type identifier.
+Defaults to undefined.
+  // This can then be filtered on later.
+  "typeId": integer,

   // You can provide any number of slots (within reason)
   // for the game, but there has to be exactly